llbarbosas/llbarbosas/README.md

   <i>[This is my logo.<br/>New perspectives are the key 💭]</i>
 </p>

 👋 &nbsp; Hello world!
-I'm attending a graduate in Software Engineering on UFMS and also a full-stack ~~and maybe mobile~~ freelancer developer in my spare time.
+I'm working at [Uperttech](http://uperttech.com) and attending a graduate in Software Engineering on UFMS.

 ### 💡 &nbsp; Driven by solve people problems with creative solutions